-Administrative proceedings: these start from the filing of a petition with the police.
-Based on the petition the police conduct a raid on the infringer's premises (offices, warehouses, shops) and seize all the counterfeit goods discovered therein.
-As soon as the police have all the evidence of the infringement they issue an administrative violation report and send all the materials of the case to the court.
-There a final decision is made, according to which the court may refuse to satisfy the application of the police or bring the infringer to the administrative responsibility that includes imposing a fine and confiscating all the seized goods for their subsequent destruction.
-Usually this procedure takes three to four months
+Administrative proceedings start from the filing of a petition with the police.
+Based on the petition the police conduct a raid on the infringer's premises (offices, warehouses and shops) and seize all the counterfeit goods discovered therein.
+As soon as the police have all the evidence of the infringement, they issue an administrative violation report and send all the materials of the case to the court.
+There a final decision is made, according to which the court may refuse to satisfy the application of the police or hold the infringer to administrative responsibility, which includes imposing a fine and confiscating all the seized goods for their subsequent destruction.
+Usually, this procedure takes three to four months.

+Special administrative procedure

-Special administrative procedure: trademark infringement is one of the cases of unfair competition.
+Trademark infringement is an instance of unfair competition.
 The Russian Antimonopoly Service (RAS) is empowered to consider disputes related to unfair competition through a special administrative procedure.
 This procedure starts on the basis of an application filed by the trademark holder and terminates with the decision taken by the RAS.
 The latter may be appealed with the commercial court.
 The procedure lasts about four to nine months.

+Border protection

-Border protection: a trademark can be recorded in the special IP Customs Register to prevent unauthorised importation of the branded goods into Russia.
-Where the trademarks are entered into the Customs Register the customs authorities monitor every consignment of the goods marked with the trademarks in question and if they discover unauthorised importation they detain the goods (the term for detaining is 10+10 days) and inform the rights holder.
-Upon examination, in a case of counterfeit goods the rights holder may, within the term of detention (20 days) initiate administrative, civil or criminal proceedings in order to bring the infringer to responsibility.
+A trademark can be recorded in the special IP Customs Register to prevent unauthorised importation of the branded goods into Russia.
+Where the trademarks are entered into the Customs Register, the customs authorities monitor every consignment of the goods marked with the trademarks in question, and if they discover unauthorised importation they detain the goods (the term for detaining is 10 plus 10 days) and inform the rights holder.
+Upon examination, in a case of counterfeit goods the rights holder may, within the term of detention (20 days) initiate administrative, civil or criminal proceedings to bring the infringer to responsibility.
 Including the trademarks in the Russian Customs Register may be a wise precautionary measure to avoid penetration of counterfeit products into Russia.

-19 Procedural format and timing
+Procedural format and timing